Vietnam.vn - Nền tảng quảng bá Việt Nam

 China boosts investment in robotics.
 Photo: AFP .

-China "preempts" the market
+China "preemptively" dominates the market

-At the World Artificial Intelligence Conference (WAIC) in Shanghai last week, China announced that it owns 1,509 AI models, accounting for more than 40% of the total 3,755 known models globally.
+At the World Artificial Intelligence Conference (WAIC) held in Shanghai last week, China announced that it owns 1,509 AI models, accounting for more than 40% of the total 3,755 known models globally.
 This is a clear step forward in its ambition to become a leading AI power.

 At the event, major Chinese technology corporations such as Tencent, SenseTime, Huawei and Alibaba all introduced new advances in the field of AI.
 Tencent launched the Hunyuan 3D World Model 1.0 with the ability to create detailed 3D environments, while SenseTime introduced the upgraded version SenseNova V6.5 with outstanding reinforcement learning efficiency.